danielberkompas/mithril/docs/conventions.md

 ### Flexible Client Architecture

-Because the logic is decoupled from the protocol and client interface, you can easily layer any protocol or interface on top of the same logic core.
+You can easily layer any protocol or interface on top of the same logic core.
 This greatly increases the scalability and lifetime of the server.

 Any of the following architectures (and more) can easily be built on top of